alejandro-davila/Project1_Team6_Austin_Analysis/README_Proposal.md

 •    To analyze and compare data from various years, focusing on years prior to 2022 (e.g., 2020 and earlier), to understand the trends leading up to Austin's rapid growth.

-•    To examine changes in specific areas of interest, including population dynamics, economic indicators, crime rates, education levels, and demographic shifts in Travis County and surrounding counties.
+•    To examine changes in specific areas of interest, including population dynamics, economic indicators, crime rates, education, and demographic shifts in Travis County and surrounding counties.

 •    To identify correlations between the growth of Austin and its effects on the aforementioned areas.